Berwiin/steam-license-remover/README.md

 ## Rate Limit Modes

 Valve does not publish rate limits for the license removal endpoint.
-The values below are derived from [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) developer findings and community reports.
+The values below are derived from [ArchiSteamFarm](https://github.com/JustArchiNET/ArchiSteamFarm) developer findings, community reports, and real-world testing.
 Each removal triggers a full page reload (~3 s), which is added on top of the pause below.

 | Mode | Pause | Jitter | Total / removal | Speed |
 |------|-------|--------|-----------------|-------|